matyklug18/LinuxTools/README.md

 # LinuxTools
-A Collection Of Scripts I Found Or Made, along with tips and tricks.
+A Collection Of Scripts I Found Or Made, along with tips and tricks, packages, and other useful stuff!

 ## Scripts
 #### config-aliases.sh